savsuth/savsuth/README.md

 🛠️ **Tech Stack**
 Java · Python · R · JavaScript · SQL · TensorFlow · PyTorch · React · Docker · MySQL · Power BI

-🌍 Outside of tech, I’m curious about how systems scale, how AI transforms industries, and how impactful AI can be.
+🌍 Beside the tech, I’m curious about how systems scale, how AI transforms industries, and how impactful AI can be.
 I also enjoy taking on projects that challenge me to learn something new every day.

 ## 📫 Connect
 ✉️ suthar.aa@northeastern.edu · 🔗 [LinkedIn](https://linkedin.com/in/aasavsuthar)